davekinkead/thesis/paper.coffee.md

 #### Epistemic Justifications

-One of the most common justifications for democratic authority is epistemic - democracy has instrumental value as a truth tracking process.
+One of the most common justifications for democratic authority is epistemic-democracy has instrumental value as a truth tracking process.
 Epistemic accounts can be simple like in Condorcet's Jury Theorem, or more nuanced such as Estlund's Epistemic Proceduralism.

 But they all rely on the claim that democratic procedures, on average, are better at determining an independently correct result than competing procedures.